-The State Government of Western Australia’s $10 million Social Enterprise Fund – Grants Program (SEF) aimed to increase the number, effectiveness and efficiency of social enterprises in Western Australia by supporting not-for-profit community sector organisations to establish new or strengthen existing social enterprises.
+The State Government of Western Australia’s $10 million Social Enterprise Fund – Grants Program (SEF) aimed to increase the number, effectiveness and efficiency of social enterprises in Western Australia by supporting non-profit community sector organisations to establish new or strengthen existing social enterprises.

-A consortium, made up of SVA, Social Traders, Centre for Social impact (CSi), and Western Australia Council of Social Service (WACOSS), provided a support service on behalf of the Government to ensure the effective delivery of the Social Enterprise Fund.
+In 2012, a consortium, made up of SVA, Social Traders, Centre for Social impact (CSi), and Western Australia Council of Social Service (WACOSS), provided a support service on behalf of the Government to ensure the effective delivery of the Social Enterprise Fund.
 This included providing pre-investment support to social enterprises preparing to apply and aftercare business support to successful funding recipients.

 The Role of the Consortium